 - Damaged insulation from tunneling and nesting

-- Strong odors caused by urine buildup or dead rodents
+- Strong odors from urine or deceased rodents

 How to Get Rid of Mice

-Because mice reproduce rapidly—up to 60 offspring per year—early intervention is essential.
-Here are the most effective steps homeowners can take:
+Because mice reproduce rapidly—up to 60 offspring per year—early intervention is critical.

 1. Seal Entry Points